top of page

 Artist concept of the haptic metronome idea

-What makes this different from a document generator is the rhythm.
-Each phase pauses.
+What sets this apart from a document generator is the rhythm.
+Each phase pauses for reflection.
 You read what was produced.
-You disagree with a component choice, or notice the power budget doesn't add up, or realize the firmware architecture assumes a feature the hardware can't support.
-You say so.
-The document gets revised.
-You move on.
+You might disagree with a component choice, notice the power budget doesn’t add up, or realize the firmware architecture assumes a feature the hardware can’t support.
+You voice your concerns, and the document gets revised.
+Then, you move on.

-The gate checklist is particularly good at provoking this.
-You'll read "FAIL: No defined behavior for loss of sensor calibration during power brownout" and think — right, we never talked about that.
-That one item might reshape the firmware architecture.
-Or it might be irrelevant for this product.
-Either way, you're making the decision consciously instead of discovering the gap in testing.
+The gate checklist is particularly effective at provoking thought.
+You might read "FAIL: No defined behavior for loss of sensor calibration during power brownout" and think — right, we never discussed that.
+That one item could reshape the firmware architecture or be irrelevant for this product.
+Either way, you’re making the decision consciously instead of discovering the gap during testing.

-The process works because it's progressive.
-The exploration gives you vocabulary.
-The high-level design gives you structure.
-The system description gives you specifics.
-The checklist gives you accountability.
-Each phase builds on the one before, and each one surfaces a different class of questions.
+The process works because it’s progressive.
+Exploration gives you vocabulary.
+High-level design provides structure.
+System description offers specifics.
+The checklist ensures accountability.
+Each phase builds on the previous one, surfacing different classes of questions.

 Try It With a Bad Idea